- As low as $382/Night

 - Cottage

 These individual cottages come with all the amenities of home including a full kitchen plus a washer and dryer in every unit.
 Summer Cottages are raised beach homes, with parking underneath for your convenience.
-Only a short distance to the white sandy beaches and Blue Atlantic or you could just relax by your choice of pools and savor the handsomely landscaped grounds.
+Only a short distance to the white sandy beaches and Blue Atlantic or you could just relax by your choice of pools and appreciate the elegantly landscaped grounds.
 Wi-Fi, is a real plus.

 Just a block and a half off the Ocean sits an intimate community of complimentary standing, individual cottages, Summer Cottages offer beach lovers their own private home at the beach.
 This 3 bedroom complimentary standing home has cable TV in 2 bedrooms and the living room, wireless internet, washer/dryer, central air conditioning, private porch and covered parking.
 The home has a King, 2 Fulls and 2 Twins.